aisamji/iitech3/README.md

 iitech3 apply national.json -p
 iitech3 apply regional.json template.html
 ```
-*NB: The title used for identification is the one from before the transformation is applied*

 ## Transformation File
 The transformation file contains a set of transformations to be applied to an HTML template.
 These transformations can change the top (i.e. National) picture and/or any of the articles.
 The transformations are described by an identifier, a specifiers, and one or more content descriptors.
 An example of all the identifiers, specifiers, and content descriptors can be found in [transform_sample.yml](transform_sample.yml).